 Graduate education in social work is the choice of some students after graduation from UM.
 Most UM social work graduates who go on to obtain a Masters of Social Work (MSW) are accepted for advanced standing degrees.
 This means that they are able to complete their MSW in about half the time that it would normally take individuals without a Bachelor of Social Work (BSW) degree.
 Graduate social work education provides an opportunity for further study and skill development in a specialized area.
-If students are interested in graduate education in social work, it is important to investigate a number of schools.
-Graduates of the UM Social Work Program have attended graduate school at the University of Georgia, Tulane, University of Tennessee, University of Pittsburgh, University of Alabama, University of Akron, Alabama A. & M., Rutgers, Florida State University and Case Western Reserve.
+Graduates of the UM Social Work Program have attended graduate school at the University of Georgia, Tulane, University of Tennessee, University of Pittsburgh, University of Alabama, University of Akron, Alabama A. & M., Rutgers, Florida State University, and Case Western Reserve.

-Most social work graduates consider it important to join the National Association of Social Workers (http://www.naswdc.org/).
-Joining NASW and participating in local unit meetings is a good way to meet local social workers, find out about local job opportunities, and is generally a good way to get involved in the social work profession.
+Most social work graduates consider it important to join the National Association of Social Workers.
+Participating in local NASW meetings provides networking opportunities and support for those involved in the social work profession.